n3dst4/browserify-spike/README.markdown

 So browserify doesn't seem to pick up on module sourcemaps unless they are inline? **Solution - generate module source maps inline** Possibly connected to [this browserify bug](https://github.com/substack/node-browserify/issues/772).

 Also chrome seems to have an issue with caching sourcemaps sometimes. again, inlining them fixes it. **Solution - generate main source maps inline**

 ## TODO

-Firefox - sources don't show as a tree view watchify production build
+Firefox - sources don't show as a tree view watchify production build notifier error handling when watching browser-sync